thoennes/poser-panel/README.md

 v x,y,z
 </pre>

-The vertex index (v[i]) is just a counter that increments for each "v" line read sequentially from the text file.
+The vertex index, v[i], is just a counter that increments for each "v" line read sequentially from the text file.

 As in: